-Spent hops The residue after hops have been extracted with water in the brewery is usually sold to haulage contractors who supply commercial growers with the entire output from
+The residue after hops have been extracted with water in the brewery is usually sold to haulage contractors who supply commercial growers with the entire output from many breweries and in consequence, the amounts available for gardeners are somewhat limited.
+Much of the output is purchased by fertilizer manufacturers who reinforce the spent hops with concentrated fertilizers in order to raise the food content.

 You can not, as a rule, get small quantities of spent hops; they are usually sold by the lorry-load which may weigh several tons.
 If you have large areas of shrub borders to mulch or a very large vegetable garden you will need a lorry load to do any real good.